gavr123456789/Niva/README.md

 # Core

+Can be outdated, read https://gavr123456789.github.io/niva-site

 Almost everything in this lang is message send(function call), because of that there are 3 ways of doing it(don't worry, none of them requires parentheses).

 #### Hello world
 Everything is sending a message to an object.